The founding fathers of e-commerce, Ebay, and Amazon, rose to power based on the principle of complete buyer autonomy.

 Statistically, it is more likely that your users will interact with your e-commerce website with a smartphone or tablet than with a desktop computer.
 In fact, In the US alone, online purchases via mobile made up for 27% of total e-commerce sales.

 Great UX also demands that your e-commerce website is easy to navigate and conduct purchases on from any device.
-At the minimum, make sure your mobile site loads quickly, provides simple responsive CTA buttons, and avoids pop-ups or sidebars.
+At the minimum, make sure your mobile site loads quickly, provides simple responsive Call-To-Action buttons, and avoids pop-ups or sidebars.

 Your product pages are your most effective tool to push conversion.
 They are an excellent opportunity to bridge the unavoidable physical gap between customers and your products.